Bonnie and Clyde (film): Reception and legacy

 The fierce debate about the film is discussed at length in the documentary For the Love of Movies: The Story of American Film Criticism (2009).
 This film chronicles what occurred as a result: The New York Times fired Crowther because his negative review seemed so out of touch with public opinion.
-Pauline Kael, who wrote a lengthy freelance essay in The New Yorker in praise of the film, was hired as the magazine's new staff critic.
+Pauline Kael, who wrote a lengthy freelance essay in The New Yorker in praise of the film, where she attributes the Hollywood success of the film and its unsettled spirit to that of the French New Wave.
+She was subsequently hired as the magazine's new staff critic.

-The film was not expected to perform well at the box office but was a sleeper hit and by year's end had earned $2.5 million in theatrical rentals in the U.S. and Canada.
+The film was not expected to perform well at the box office but was a sleeper hit and by year's end had earned $2.5 million in theatrical rentals in the US and Canada.
 It continued to perform well in 1968 and by March 1968 had been in the top 12 films at the US box office for 22 weeks.
 By the end of 1968 it had become the studio's second highest-grossing film of all time, behind My Fair Lady, with rentals of $19 million.
 By July 1968, the film had earned rentals of $10 million outside of the US and Canada.
-Listal lists it as one of the top five grossing films of 1967, with $50.7 million in U.S. sales, and $70 million worldwide.
+Listal lists it as one of the top five grossing films of 1967, with $50.7 million in US sales, and $70 million worldwide.
 Beatty's profit participation (which he shared with Penn) earned him over $6 million and Penn over $2 million.